-I received a Ph.D. in Global Environmental Politics from Yale University in 2014, with concentrations in global environmental politics, political economy, and public policy.
-I also hold an M.Phil.
+Stefan received a Ph.D. in Global Environmental Politics from Yale University in 2014, with concentrations in global environmental governance, political economy, and public policy.
+Stefan also holds an M.Phil.
 (2011) from Yale, and Master’s degrees in Political Science (2002), Economic Policy (2003), and Conflict and Peace Studies (2005) from the University of Leuven, Belgium.
-My Ph.D. dissertation received the 2015 American Political Science Association’s Virginia M. Walsh Dissertation Award for the best dissertation in Science, Technology, and Environmental Politics.
-I have also received grants and fellowships from the US National Science Foundation, BioFuelNet Canada, Yale University, the Belgian American Educational Foundation, and the Research Foundation Flanders.
+His Ph.D. dissertation received the 2015 American Political Science Association’s Virginia M. Walsh Dissertation Award for the best dissertation in Science, Technology, and Environmental Politics.

 For more information, please visit www.stefanrenckens.com